stemx2025/stemx2025.github.io/README.md

   - Buy a website domain and learn to fiddle with Linux to host video game server software for your friends.
     - This one's a great way to learn because now you have legitimate users, and a million bots around the world probing your server for vulneratbilies to break in.
     - Pick a good domain registrar like Namecheap, Cloudflare, etc.
   - Learning via a homelab isn't free.
 Plan to budget $200 in startup costs and $50 a month to add tools, upgrades, and new equipment.
 Keep an eye out for services that provide free tiers or lifetime licenses that you will actually use.
+Don't forget about your internet data usage and your power utility usage.
+Read the label on those power cables, though in most cases they rearely hit even half their rated capacity.

 - [w3schools Git tutorial](https://www.w3schools.com/git/default.asp)